 With that pretext, they went to work.
 John found a pair of unused shoes, and made a footprint next to the body.
 He then took those shoes, the oversized underpants, and other damning evidence with him as he left the house around 1:30 a.m.
 He went out of find a public restroom, at a nightclub, a gas station, a diner, or even at a striptease joint or, preferably, an adult bookstore with video stalls.
 Somewhere along his journey he dropped the damning evidence in the trash.
 At the restroom, he used the panties that Patsy had recently purchased to pick up a pubic hair, and then rubbed a stain onto the underpants.
 Meanwhile Patsy decided to rewrite the ransom note, and she authored the final, personal, contradictory lines, “Don't try to grow a brain John. … Use that good, southern common sense of yours.
 It's up to you now John!”
 Patsy then saw the broken ends of the paintbrush that John had overlooked and she hid them among her art supplies.
 Later, Mr. Ramsey returned to the house, planted the lone pubic hair on the blanket, put the stained underwear on the body, and broke the basement window and disturbed the sill (which he later pointed out to Fleet White).

-The unidentifiable DNA material under the fingernails was likewise collected by John, or by a few days of normal child’s play.
-That material did not come from an intruder, which would have suggested that JonBenet fought and struggled, getting the attention of her neighbors, but not her parents.
+The unidentifiable DNA material on the underwear and under her fingernails was likewise collected by John, but could also have been collected in a day of normal child’s play.
+In his unguarded moment online, police chief Beckner, who had headed up the Ramsey investigation, described the possible sources of that DNA to include "Intentional placement".
+(If that DNA material had come from an intruder, that would suggest that JonBenet fought and struggled, getting the attention of her neighbors, but not her parents.)
 To help explain to the police how they could have slept through the attack, Patsy Ramsey had taped their daughter’s mouth shut.

 Some may think this plan too involved for the Ramseys to pull off.
 However, John had built a successful defense contracting business, and Patsy had long ago managed to become Miss West Virginia.
 Further, they had help.
 Book author and FBI criminal profiler John Douglas wrote Mind Hunter, which reads in part like the JonBenet case in the use of duct tape, ligatures, and similar phrases in its ransom note.
 Investigators found that hardback in the Ramsey’s bedroom.